psg-wings/NSSNet/README.md

 # NSSNet
-The code will be released after the paper is accepted.
+The code will be released upon acceptance.